About the Paralegal Advanced Competency Exam® (PACE®)

 The PACE Standards Committee may grant inactive status to an RP in good standing for a period of up to four (4) years upon submission of a written request showing good cause.

-The PACE Standards Committee will provide written notice (via certified mail) to the RP of the following:
+The PACE Standards Committee will provide written notice (via e-mail) to the RP of the following:

 A. Action taken;